 Pie Crust Options

 Need this to be gluten-free?
 Make this basic gluten-free butter pie crust.
-Just be sure to fully blind bake the crust.
+Just be sure to fully blind-bake the crust before adding the filling.

 How to Make the Vanilla Pudding

-The vanilla pudding is the backbone of this recipe!
-And, if you’ve never made homemade pudding before, let me tell you that it is really simple and so delicious.
-The pudding is made in one pot and doesn’t require any tempering of the eggs.
-You start by whisking together the sugar, cornstarch and egg yolks and then, add in the milk.
+Homemade vanilla pudding is the backbone of this recipe!
+And, if you’ve never made pudding from scratch before, I'm here to tell you that it is really simple and so delicious.
+The pudding is made all in one pot and doesn’t require the hassle of tempering of the eggs.

 - Be sure to have a rubber spatula and a whisk handy.
-I use both to make sure the the mixture cooks evenly.
-I swap between using them while I’m cooking the pudding to be certain I’m getting all the mixture out of the crevices of the pot, while whisking to ensure a consistent cook.
+I use both to make sure the mixture cooks evenly.
+I swap between using them while I’m cooking the pudding, using the spatula to ensure I’m getting all the mixture out of the crevices of the pot and the whisk to ensure even cooking.

 - Don’t walk away from the pudding.
 It takes no more than 10 minutes to cook.
-Also, it’s super important to stir almost constantly in the beginning when you are cooking to ensure no egg yolks get stuck to the bottom of the pot and scramble.
+Also, it’s super essential to stir almost constantly in the beginning to ensure no eggs get stuck to the bottom of the pot and scramble.

-- Strain the pudding to get rid of any small bits of cooked eggs you might have.
-It makes the final pudding so smooth.
+- Strain the pudding to eliminate any small bits of cooked eggs you might have.
+It makes the final pudding ultra-smooth.

 Assembling the Pie

-Once the pudding is made, the bananas will be immediately folded into the warm pudding mixture and placed directly in the pie crust.
+Once the pudding is made, the bananas are immediately folded into the warm pudding mixture and placed directly into the pie crust.

-Then, the pie has to cool.
+Then, the pie has to cool and chill.
 It must be cooled completely before topping it with whipped cream.

 Once it has chilled, go ahead and get creative when topping it with whipped cream!
-You can just place it on top, or you can pipe it or swirl it on!
-You can also decorate with additional bananas, just be sure to only place them on right before serving, as they will brown quickly.
+You can dollop it on top, or you can pipe it or swirl it on!
+You can also decorate with additional sliced bananas; just be sure to only place them on right before serving, as they will brown quickly.

 I am so honored when you make a recipe from my site!
-If you make this Banana Cream Pie, please leave a comment and a star rating with your experience!
-If you have any questions about this recipe, feel free to comment here, too!
+If you make this Banana Cream Pie, please leave a star ⭐️⭐️⭐️⭐️⭐️ rating with your experience!
+If you have any questions about this recipe, feel free to comment here, and tag me on Instagram!

 - Prep Time: 00:25